 The Logitech G PRO X WIRELESS LIGHTSPEED Gaming Headset are better gaming headphones than the Corsair Virtuoso RGB Wireless SE.
 The Logitech are more comfortable, have lower wireless latency, have a longer continuous battery life, and have a more neutral default sound profile, which some users may prefer.
 Their boom mic also has a significantly better performance.
 However, you can use the Corsair wired.

 The Astro A50 Gen 4 Wireless 2019 are much better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
-The Astro are much more comfortable and have a significantly more balanced sound profile.
-Their microphone offers superior recording quality and noise handling capability.
-Unfortunately, the Astro can't be used wired like the Corsair, meaning they don't work with Xbox One consoles.
+The Astro are much more comfortable, and their microphone offers superior recording quality and noise handling capability.
+Unfortunately, the Astro can't be used wired like the Corsair, meaning they don't work fully with Xbox consoles.
 Also, unlike the Corsair, the Astro block out almost no background chatter and leak much more audio, meaning they aren't as well-suited for gaming with others in the room.

 The Corsair Void PRO RGB Wireless and the Corsair Virtuoso RGB Wireless are similarly performing gaming headphones and depending on your usage, you may prefer one over the other.
 The Void are a bit more comfortable due to being less tight on the head.
 However, they are quite a bit bulkier, they also don't feel as well-built and don't isolate sound as well.
 The microphone on the Virtuoso has significantly better recording quality, though it doesn't handle very loud environments quite as well.
 Unlike the Virtuoso, the Void can only be used wirelessly, and can't be used with the Xbox One at all.